You might need to do a subject knowledge enhancement (SKE) course before you start your teacher training to top up your subject knowledge.

 - an unrelated degree but relevant professional experience

-- studied for a languages degree, but need to develop a second language to an acceptable level for teaching in schools
+- studied for a languages degree, but need to improve knowledge either in a main language, second language or both to an acceptable level for teaching in schools

 How to do an SKE course

-You’ll choose your SKE course provider, but your teacher training provider can help you decide on the right one for you.
+You’ll choose your SKE course provider, but your teacher training provider can help to decide on the right one for you.

 SKE courses are currently available in 9 secondary subjects: